(137108) 1999 AN10

-' is a kilometer-length near-Earth asteroid and potentially hazardous asteroid of the Apollo group.
+' is a kilometer-sized near-Earth asteroid and potentially hazardous asteroid of the Apollo group.
 It was discovered by LINEAR on 13 January 1999.

 On 7 August 2027, this asteroid will pass at about 0.00261 AU of the Earth's center.
 During the close approach, it is expected to peak at about apparent magnitude 7.3, and will be visible in binoculars.

 has a well-determined orbit with an observation arc of 65 years.
 It was found by Andreas Doppler and Arno Gnädig in precovery images from 1955.
 When astronomers had an observation arc of the object of 123 days, computations gave a 1 in 10 million chance it would return on an impact trajectory in 2039.

 On 7 August 1946, the asteroid passed 0.00625 AU from Earth and then 0.00404 AU from the Moon.